corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/cordapps/api-transactions.md

 ## Transaction components

-A transaction consists of six types of components:
+A transaction consists of the following types of components:

 * 1+ states: